MakoWish/Faitour/README.md

 #### Operating System and Services

-Beyond the basic network and logging configuration, you will also see details for the operating system and service fingerprints in your config file.
-By default, the operating system is set to Microsoft Windows Server 2008 R2, and some basic Windows services are enabled.
+Beyond the basic network and logging configuration, you will also see details for the operating system and emulated services in your config file.
+By default, the operating system is set to Microsoft Windows Server 2008 R2, and some basic services are enabled (FTP, Telnet, HTTP, HTTPS).
 Enable or disable services as you would like to suit your needs

 If you would like to change fingerprints, please reference the NMAP fingerprints databases: